Coaching comes in such wondrous variety, and so do the people who are lucky enough to work in this profession.

 3. Health coaching

 Everyone’s health is important.
 What health coaches hold true is that nobody is the same.
 Coaching philosophy in this area of coaching must acknowledge that a “one-size-fits-all” mentality won’t work for improving health or supporting someone going through a health crisis.

-Here is an example of a health coaching philosophy that would serve clients well.
+Here is an example of a possible health coaching philosophy that could serve clients well.

-They recognize that everyone is unique and different so no one diet, exercise, or way of life will work for everyone.
-Health coaches taylor recommendations and plans for each individual based on the individual.
+They recognize that everyone is unique and different, so no one diet, exercise, or way of life will work for everyone.
+Health coaches tailor recommendations and plans for each individual based on the individual.
 It’s personalized information for you.

 A Look at Some Examples of Life Coaching Philosophy